TheMarlboroMan/ngtest-module/README.md

 		- export a declared object of RouterModule.forChild (js)
 	- Import this file in the file of the module, add it to both js's imports and the module imports.
 	- Remove the route from the app routing: delete the js imports refering to the module and use loadChildren in the route.
-	- Remove all imports referring to the module in app.module, as they are redundant (both js and angular)
+	- Remove all imports referring to the module in app.module, as they are redundant (both js and angular).